Android-Academy-Global/fundamentals-2020-homework/workshop/workshop4.md

 - Run all tests to see if everyting works fine.

-# TODO 4.4 Let's create test to check mapping of movie, released tomorrow
+# TODO 4.4 Create test that checks mapping of a movie, released tomorrow

 ## TODO 4.4.0